a-i-b/jnotary/README.md

 14. Run client using the following command line:
 java -jar dvcs-client-0.0.1-SNAPSHOT.jar options input-file output-file
 To see the list of options run jar without parameters
-So that client work properly, properties file must be created, that contains a path to the user key store, the password for store, the alias name and the password for the alias.
+In order for the client to work properly you must create a property file, that contains a path to the user key store, the password for this store, the alias name, and the password for the alias.
 (See myKey.properties file in source code)

 By problems contact
 balaschow.a@gmail.com